EU court annuls approval of BASF's Amflora GMO potato

 But in its judgment, the General Court said that following the publication of an updated scientific opinion by EFSA in 2009, the Commission should have submitted new proposals for approval by EU governments rather than simply adopting its 2007 version.

-"The Commission infringed the procedural rules of the systems for authorizing GMOs in the European Union," the court concluded.
+"The Commission infringed the procedural rules of the systems for authorising GMOs in the European Union," the court concluded.

-BASF said the ruling vindicated its decision two years ago to move the BASF Plant Science headquarters to the United States and stop the development of genetically modified seeds for commercialization in Europe.

-"The ruling underscores that it was the right decision in January 2012 to focus our plant biotechnology activities on markets with future relevance."
+Currently, only one GMO crop is grown commercially in Europe - an insect-resistant maize developed by Monsanto (MON.N).
+It is sown on about 100,000 hectares (247,000 acres) of farmland, mainly in Spain.